 Caesalpinia sappan possesses medicinal properties and the heartwood is used in Ayurveda for therapeutic purpose.
 The decoction of the wood is considered a powerful emmenagogue, a strong astringent and useful in diarrhea and dysentery.
 The wood decoction is used to stimulate menstrual flow.
 The heartwood is used in the treatment of bruise and thrombosis (blood clots within the vessel).

-Traditionally, decoction of the heartwood is given as a powerful agent to stimulate menstrual flow and a tonic for women for fast recovery after childbirth.
+Traditionally, a decoction of the heartwood is given as a powerful agent to stimulate menstrual flow and a tonic for women for fast recovery after childbirth.
 It shows beneficial effects in heavy bleeding and short periods.
 The heartwood along with other ingredients is used in dysmenorrhea and leucorrhoea.
 It is also beneficial in certain forms of skin diseases and hemorrhage from the lungs.

 Plant Description: Patang is a shrub or small thorny tree, about 6 to 9 m in height with conspicuous spines on the stem and leaf rachis.
 Paired, recurved stipular prickles are found on branches.
 It is usually cultivated as a hedge plant.

-Bark: Moderately hard, greyish-brown in colour with distinct ridges and sharp prickles about 2.5 cm thick, dark brown on one surface and creamish-white on the other, and yellowish-orange in between; Odour and taste not characteristic.
+Bark: Moderately hard, greyish-brown in color with distinct ridges and sharp prickles about 2.5 cm thick, dark brown on one surface and creamish-white on the other, and yellowish-orange in between; Odour and taste not characteristic.

 Leaves: Bipinnately compound, 20 to 45 cm long and are alternately arranged.
 About 8 to 16 pairs of pinnae on each leaf.
-Each pinna has ten to 20 pairs of oblong or oblong-rhomboid shaped leaflets attached in distinct manner.
+Each pinna has ten to 20 pairs of oblong or oblong-rhomboid shaped leaflets attached in a distinct manner.